jlpereyra/Superstore-Data-Analysis/README.md

 - A clear summary of the business objectives.
 - A full documentation of all the data cleaning, manipulation and analysis.
-- A dashboard with visualizations and main outcomes.
 - Recommendations based on our insights and analysis.

 ---